If this tax levy passes, how much money will it cost me?

 We are always looking for volunteers to help out!
 In this day and age, it is hard for a two parent working family to find the time to volunteer.
 Many of our volunteers cannot commit to a regular schedule.
 It is our dream to one day run on a volunteer staff made up from community members who care passionately for KHC.
 If you or anyone you know is interested in working at KHC as part of our part-time staff team, we need any and all the help we can get!
 You can find more information about volunteering, on our Join Our Staff page, or call us at 320-679-1665 Wed - Saturday!

 At the Kanabec County Historical Society/Kanabec History Center (KCHS/KHC), we believe in history.
-We value the past, and believe that history is also being made every day, by everyday people.
+We value the past and believe that history is also being made every day, by everyday people.
 We believe in memories, and in the stories of the people of Kanabec County.

-This has been our passion, and motivation for forty-four years since the Kanabec History Center opened on June 24, 1978.
+This has been our passion, and motivation since the Kanabec History Center opened on June 24, 1978.
 The property KHC sits on and the building itself were dedicated to the Kanabec County Historical Society by Pete McVay, in loving memory of his wife, Mary.
 The powerful words of Pete McVay gave us our statement of purpose:

 "We are a bridge between those who preceded us and those will follow us.
 Let us preserve and honor the